akhostai-dev/Discipline_For_Spring/README.md

 # Discipline For Spring 2026 year and a perfect schedule students espically for college students.
+where user will be able to see